kaorahi/lizgoban/README.md

   * engine_for_white: Alternative engine is used for white if this is set. (*1)
   * label_for_white: Additional item name when engine_for_white is given.
   * empty_board: Set it true for creating new empty board.
+  * rules: See the comments for "rules" in gtp_example.cfg of KataGo.
+  * komi: 7.5, 6.5, 0, -0.5, etc. (for KataGo)
+  * handicap: Number of handicap stones.
   * match: Set it true for match vs. AI.
   * board_type: One of "double_boards", "double_boards_raw", "double_boards_swap", "double_boards_raw_pv", "raw", "suggest", "variation", "winrate_only".
 See [View] menu for their appearances.